 - The travel distance to work, which for example, can allow people to walk or bicycle to their place of employment.

 Method of Travel to Work data should be viewed in conjunction with Workers place of residence and resident place of work for a clearer picture of where people come from to work in RDA Yorke and Mid North Region, and Employment locations for the Destination Zones they work in and how they arrive there.

 Australian Bureau of Statistics (ABS) – Census 2011 (experimental imputed) & 2016 – by place of work

 |RDA Yorke and Mid North Region - All industries||2016||2011||Change|

-In 2016, there were 136 people in the who caught public transport to work (train, bus, tram or ferry) in RDA Yorke and Mid North Region, compared with 18,365 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).
+In 2016, there were 136 people who caught public transport to work (train, bus, tram or ferry) in RDA Yorke and Mid North Region, compared with 18,470 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).

-The major differences between the method of travel to work of the workforce in RDA Yorke and Mid North Region and South Australia were:
+The major differences between the method of travel to work of the workforce in RDA Yorke and Mid North Region and the South Australia workforce were: